civetta/Transcript-Report/README.md

 The purpose of this script is to generate Transcript Reports for teachers.
 Each teacher has their own transcript report containing only their transcripts, and personal Key Performance Indicators (KPI).
 Only transcripts that meet certain criteria are used.
 These criteria's can be edited under User Input Variables.
+The transcript report was designed with management.

 The input for this script, is a CSV file pulled from the "Live Teaching Data"